roshanrahman/the-odin-project/README.md

-# Projects coded as a part of The Odin Project learning
+# Projects coded as a part of The Odin Project

 ## Current list of projects available: